 In summary, the Eastern Orthodox views of Mary Magdalene, celebrated as a Myrrhbearer and never as a penitent, is something that I can relate to.
 Unfortunately I cannot speak for others, and she will remain to many still today a conundrum.
 Though, what is not disputed is her special place in Christianity, as a saint and the first female ‘apostle’.
 In short, I think it is safe to say (even though we really, really don’t know much about her) that she was an important and determined woman who put her faith in Christ above all else.

-Photo Credits: All images used are in the public domain except the image of the Myrrhbearers at the tomb of Christ which is used under the Creative Commons Attribution-ShareAlike 3.0 license.
+Photo Credits: The header image is the Penitent Magdalene by artist Guido Reni, c.
+1635,Walters Art Museum.
+All images used are in the public domain except the image of the Myrrhbearers at the tomb of Christ which is used under the Creative Commons Attribution-ShareAlike 3.0 license.